flexdinesh/blogster/content/pages/notes/code-block-note.md

 ---
-title: "Code Block Example"
+title: "Code Block Note"
-description: "Example to see how code blocks look"
+description: "Example to see how code blocks looks in notes"
-date: 2022-07-22
+date: "2022-07-22"
 ---

-A sample HTML code block.
+Code blocks look the same in notes and blog.

 ## Code Blocks